DnailZ/OldWebsite/_posts/2023-10-9-popl24-artifact.md

 ### Hacker's Delight Benchmark

 Solving hacker's delight benchmarks involves interaction with a large language model.
-So please set up your openai api key for `gpt-turbo-3.5`.
-To test the effectiveness of LLM-guided enumeration, please set OPENAI_API_KEY in the environment variable:
+So please set up your **OpenAI API key** for `gpt-turbo-3.5`.
+To test the effectiveness of LLM-guided enumeration, please set `OPENAI_API_KEY` in the environment variable:

 ```bash
 export OPENAI_API_KEY=<your key>